giantswarm/docs/src/content/ui-api/kubectl-gs/login.md

 #### Creating a client certificate in automation {#wc-client-cert-automation}

-Creating a client certificate for a workload cluster requires access to the management cluster.
-This is simple for users who can first use `kubectl gs login` against the management cluster and are then authenticated.
+Creating a client certificate for a workload cluster requires access to the Management Cluster.
+This is simple for users who can first use `kubectl gs login` against the Management Cluster and are then authenticated.

 In an automation context, an interactive login with a personal authentication, potential using multiple authentication factors, is not possible.
-In this case, a **service account token** can be used to authenticate against the management cluster.
+In this case, a **service account token** can be used to authenticate against the Management Cluster.

 Giant Swarm provides a `ClusterRole` named `write-client-certificates` which provides the permissions required to create a workload cluster certificate.
 Bind this role to your service account in the namespace of the organization owning the workload cluster, to grant the required permissions.
 The [access control]({{< relref "/ui-api/web/organizations/access-control" >}}) user interface makes this simple.